srimanikantaarjun/GIT_TUTORIAL/README.md

 # Coding Practice
-A repo that I use to solely focus on Data Structures and Algorithms
+A repo that I use to learn fundamentals of GIT, Frontend and Backend